We may earn money or products from the companies mentioned in this post.

 5. Stop doing any action repeatedly and excessively.

 There are many, many businesses that ask you to do something spammy to push their business forward.
+(Business owners, HERE is a blog post about being spammy on Facebook.
+Read it.
+We all need it.)
 I urge you to not participate in those behaviors for your own sake.
 Why?
 Because you don’t want to end up in Facebook jail!
 I recently saw a game (or engagement post for you DS ladies) that was like an online version of Duck, Duck, Goose.
 You comment duck as many times as you want on a post and whoever has the last duck before the consultant says Goose wins a prize.
 NOOOOOOO!!!!!
 Commenting the same thing over and over again triggers something in Facebook’s monitoring computer that you’re going to the spammy side and you’ll be thrown in jail.

 To sum up all of these tips, don’t be spammy.
 I know it’s easy to get excited and want to share info, but if you boil down each of these issues, spammy behavior is the root issue.
 Facebook is trying hard to be a place where people go to for entertainment.
 Spammy behavior doesn’t jive with these beliefs, so it’s working on suppressing these behaviors.
 Now, please know that this list of my top five tips is not all-inclusive.
 Facebook is always changing things up, so it’s very possible that things will change in the future.
 If you’d like to share your best tips with me or want to chat about mine, please feel free to reach out to me HERE.